Live on location in Chiang Mai, Thailand

 The Thai people migrated from valley settlements in the mountainous region of Southwest China between the sixth and thirteenth centuries, into what is now known as Thailand, Laos, the Shan States of upper Burma, and northwest Vietnam.
 Influenced by Chinese cooking techniques, Thai cuisine flourished with the rich biodiversity of the Thai peninsula.
 As a result, Thai dishes today have some similarities to Szechuan Chinese dishes.

 The influence of the foreign trade was also important.
-The Portuguese brought their sweets to King Narai's court in the seventeenth century.
+The Portuguese brought their sweets to King Narai’s court in the seventeenth century.
 Some say Buddhist monks from India brought curry to Thailand.
 Indian curry and Muslim cuisine were introduced at a palace feast in honor of King Rama I at the turn of the 18th century.
 Some of these dishes are still popular today including Masaman curry and yellow curry.
 Masaman curry contains many dried spices including cinnamon and nutmeg.
 Yellow curry can be spiced with turmeric, cumin, ground coriander seed and red chilies powder.
+Can you imagine cooking without these Essential Thai Herbs and Spices.

 In addition, many of the specialty Thai desserts originated only on religious or auspicious holidays as many people would gather together to cook desserts for the monks.
 Also, the King palace had large influence on creating new and creative Thai desserts that were once only suitable for the king but now are readily available for all people in Thailand.